mattvick/knucklegrid-for-designer/README.md

 ## Notes for the designer

 A mockup of the Knuckle Grid game is supplied.
 This project is built using [Next.js](https://nextjs.org/) with [React](https://react.dev/) components using [Tailwind CSS](https://tailwindcss.com) styling.
-This is a functioning mockup with clickable elements.

 To run the app do the following: